seiteta/seiteta.github.io_old/_posts/2014-12-03-census-income-test.md

 * and also `scipy`, `numpy`, `pydot` and `os`

 ## Explanatory variables
-I decided to consider variables as explantory when the frequency difference between classes is superior to a threshold (here it's 10%).
+I've decided to consider variables as explantory when the frequency difference between classes is superior to a threshold (here it's 10%).

 * Discrete variables :